-Many users have begun adopting cryptocurrency as the money of the future like everyday cash, while a handful has ventured further into learning how they can create a stable stream of income through the buying and selling of these digital assets.
+Even in the face of a market crash, many users are still adopting cryptocurrency as the money of the future, while a handful continues to venture into learning how they can create a stable stream of income through the buying and selling of these digital assets.

-By the end of this article, you would have a clear understanding of;
+By the end of this article, you will have a clear understanding of;

 - What crypto trading is

 - Beginner strategies to help you trade better with Busha

 Using everyday lingo, Cryptocurrency trading can be explained as the buying and selling of digital currencies via an exchange, brokerage, or digital marketplace.
 For a trade to take place, buyers must be willing to purchase a particular asset with the value from a seller offering another store of value.